Edible Flower Chart

 - Lavender lends itself to savory dishes also, from hearty stews to wine-reduced sauces.

-- Do not consume lavender oil unless you absolutely know that it has not been sprayed and is culinary safe.
+- Do not consume lavender oil unless you know that it has not been sprayed and is culinary-safe.

 - Tiny cream-colored citrus-scented blossoms.

-- Flowers are a milder version of plant’s leaf.
+- Flowers are a milder version of a plant’s leaf.

 - Use as you would the herb.

-- The flavor of the flowers are minty, but with different overtones depending on the variety.
+- The flavor of the flowers is minty but with different overtones depending on the variety.